samekh-resh/rowlette/README.md

 ![](shot1.png)

 ### How It’s Made
-Utilizing the express.js framework and some other node dependencies, we created three options to choose from to bet (red, green, black).
-The computer randomly selects one of the three options, via a randomizer.
+Utilizing the express.js framework and some other node dependencies.

 <b>Langs used</b>